jrtran/DS_Blog_COVID/README.md

 ## About

 This repository is for Udacity's Data Science Nanodegree blog post project, and the subject is COVID-19 cases in California.
 It includes a JupyterLab notebook that describes the entire process of gathering, cleaning, analyzing, and visualizing the data, along with the original dataset and an accompanying codebook.
+The corresponding Medium blog post can be found [here](https://medium.com/@jrtran/covid-19-in-california-a-county-by-county-overview-eee334f8a159).

 ## Installation